ShivamBhosale/100DaysOfCode/index.md

 ## Day 76 - Plant Disease Detection 4
 I rebuild my model to improve its accuracy substantially by playing with the CNN layers.
 Although I have been successful in building the model, I still have some issues in deploying it.

+## Day 77 - Captcha Image Text and Numbers Recognizer using CNN
+Using dataset from kaggle I made a Captcha Image Text and Numbers Recognizer with the help of CNN in TensorFlow, I was able to achieve an accuracy of about 95%.